therealseeds/seeds-sdk-ios/README.md

   [Seeds initWithAppKey:YOUR_APP_KEY];
   ...
 }
 ```

-The earlier Seeds SDK is initialized, the better.
-It helps us to track the accurate user session length which is used when we target campaigns and interstitials to specific users based on their app use behavior.
+The earlier the Seeds SDK is initialized, the better, as this helps us track accurate user session length.
+This in turn allows us to better target users based on their specific behavior, so that we can deliver you the greatest revenue uptick possible. :)

-****
-### <a name="interstitials_header"></a>Interstitials
+## <a name="interstitials_header"></a> Interstitials

-#### General rules:
+### General rules:

-* InterstitialId is the id of the interstitial, that can be found in your dashboard under the **Campaign Name** section.
+- InterstitialId is the id of the interstitial (naturally :)).
+It can be found in your [Dashboard](https://developers.playseeds.com/index.html) under the Campaign Name section.
-* Context is the desription of the place, where you are showing the interstitial in human-readable manner.
-Please use short, but understandable descriptions (e.g. “level_1", “pause”, “app_start”).
+- Context is the description of the place in your app at which you are showing the Seeds interstitial.
+Please use short but understandable descriptions (e.g. “level_1", “pause”, “app_start”).

-#### 1) Pre-load the intesrtitial:
+### 1) Pre-load the interstitial:

-**Please note, that every interstitial must be previously loaded before your will attempt to show it.**
-You can pre-load interstitial from the any place of your app, but we suggest to pre-load all the interstitials in the app startup:
+Please note that every interstitial must be pre-loaded before you attempt to show it.
+We suggest pre-loading all the interstitials in the app startup:

 ```objective-c
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {